Onboard and settle in

 - Visiting Rocky Mountain Labs (Hamilton, Montana)

-- Visiting the National Cancer Institute (Frederick, Maryland)
+- Visiting the Frederick Cancer Research Center (Frederick, Maryland)

 - Visiting the NIH main campus (Bethesda, Maryland)

-- The main NIH campus and many of the surrounding campuses (Twinbrook, Shady Grove) are accessible by Metrorail & Metrobus.
+The main NIH campus in Bethesda and many of the surrounding campuses/leased facilities (Shady Grove, NCATS, Twinbrook) are accessible by Metrorail & Metrobus.

 General information on driving to all NIH campuses:

-You will meet with your AO to complete the required on-boarding paperwork and they will likely help you get started with health insurance, badging, Transhare, your NIH email, and your computer.
+You will meet with your Administrative Officer (AO) to complete the required on-boarding paperwork and they will likely help you get started with health insurance, badging, Transhare, your NIH email, and your computer.

 Your on-boarding paperwork will list your annual stipend; check that the stipend matches the current stipend tables which are adjusted each May.
 If your stipend is lower than what is indicated on the current stipend tables, ask your AO to make an adjustment.
 Seek guidance from your IC training director or OITE if you have questions about your stipend level.